-We maintain supply chain finance programs with several financial institutions.
-The programs allow our suppliers to sell their receivables to one of the participating financial institutions at the discretion of both parties on terms that are negotiated between the supplier and the respective financial institution.
+We maintain global paying services agreements with several financial institutions.
+Under these agreements, the financial institutions act as our paying agents with respect to accounts payable due to our suppliers who elect to participate in the program.
+The agreements allow our suppliers to sell their receivables to one of the participating financial institutions at the discretion of both parties on terms that are negotiated between the supplier and the respective financial institution.
 Our obligations to our suppliers, including the amounts due and scheduled payment dates, are not impacted by our suppliers' decisions to sell their receivables under this program.
-At June 30, 2020 and December 31, 2019, the total amounts outstanding under these programs were \$113 million and \$106 million, respectively.
+At March 31, 2020 and December 31, 2019, the total payment instructions from us amounted to \$111 million and \$106 million, respectively.
 Pursuant to their agreement with one of the financial institutions, certain suppliers may elect to be paid early at their discretion.
 The available capacity under these programs can vary based on the number of investors and/or financial institutions participating in these programs at any point in time.